-Detailed information about options for seeking compensation from any Commonwealth government is set out in the Law Handbook chapter Complaints Against Government.
+Detailed information about options for seeking compensation from Commonwealth government departments is set out in the Law Handbook chapter Complaints Against Government.

 Information on claiming compensation specifically from the Department of Human Services (i.e. Centrelink) is contained below.